Icerider007/Icerider007.github.io/index.md

-This is a "blog" I made so that I can put some stuff about Aya or related to Aya.
+This is a "blog" I made where I can post some random shit about Aya or related to Aya.
 Or really just anything in general that I think of and feel like I could tell Aya some day.